Metric Entropy of Ellipsoids in Banach Spaces: Techniques and Precise Asymptotics: Introduction

 In the case $p=q=\infty$, we even get exact expressions for metric entropy and explicitly construct optimal coverings.
 To the best of our knowledge, this is the first exact, as opposed to asymptotic only, characterization of the metric entropy of an infinite-dimensional body.
 Finally, for $p=q=2$ and $p=q=\infty$ the lower and the upper bounds, respectively, in our result for general values of $p$ and $q$ are shown to be tight.

 We will exclusively be concerned with ellipsoids in real infinite-dimensional sequence spaces.
 Extensions to the complex case do not pose any technical difficulties and mostly entail inserting a multiplicative factor of $2$ only.
 Concretely, we consider the following subsets of sequence spaces.
-(We refer the reader to Appendix~\ref{NotationandTerminology} for the notation conventions employed in the paper.)
+(We refer the reader to the end of this section for the notation conventions employed in the paper.)

 \begin{definition}[Infinite-dimensional ellipsoids] Let $p \in [1, \infty]$.
 To a given sequence $\{\mu_n\}_{n \in \mathbb{N}^*}$ of positive real numbers, we associate the {ellipsoid norm} $\|\cdot\|_{p, \mu}$ on $\ell^p(\mathbb{N^*} \semcol \mathbb{R})$, defined as